andrewouko/umoja-informatics/rest-api/README.md

 ## Configuration

-Create a `.env` file in the root directory use the `.env.example` as a guide.
+Create a `.env` file in the root directory.
+Use the `.env.example` as a guide.

 ## Docker compose